 About 70 miles north and you will reach the most commercial town in the Jackson Hole valley.
 However don’t rush but enjoy the drive up till here, as the panoramas just begin to showcase what this valley and the national parks hold for you.

 Jackson is a nice, well-planned ski town and base for exploring Grand Teton and Yellowstone.
 You might opt to reach Yellowstone from Salt Lake City directly, but I would highly recommend planning a night stay.
 Here’s why:

-- You’ve had an exhilarating day of drive today- why not celebrate it with a nice meal and few drinks?
+- You’ve had an exhilarating day of a drive today- why not celebrate it with a nice meal and a few drinks?

-- Besides stocking up on snacks, waking up early next day will enable you explore the jewels of Grand Teton NP with no crowds.
-It is literally a 20 minute drive away!
+- Besides stocking up on snacks, waking up early the next day will enable you to explore the jewels of Grand Teton NP with no crowds.
+It is literally a 20-minute drive away!

 We got back in time for the breakfast at the motel, packed up, and followed our route to the South Yellowstone entrance.
 Our Yellowstone journey continued thereon.

 Is it worth a long drive to get to Yellowstone National Park?

 We traveled as a couple to Yellowstone, and for us a scenic road trip was irresistible.
 Though your situation may not be the same.
 First off, prioritize your goal for the trip.
 Ask yourself the following: